FairCoinTeam/fair-coin/README.md

-# This tree is outdated and must not be used
+# This tree is outdated starting from 18th of July 2017 and must not be used afterwards
-This is the tree of FairCoin1 and was only valid until the 27th of June 2017
+This is the tree of FairCoin1 and is only valid until the 18th of July 2017

 The sources of the new FairCoin2 version can be found here:
 https://github.com/faircoin/faircoin

 The text below is left here for archive purpose only.

 # FairCoin: promoting equality and a fair economy #

 * **For instructions to build the current version, please see the [build instructions](#user-content-build-instructions) below.**